rsnobles/website-template/scripts/taito/TAITOLESS.md

     . taito-config.sh
     ```
 * IF MONITORING IS REQUIRED:: Run terraform scripts that are located at `scripts/terraform/`.
 Use `scripts/terraform/common/backend.tf` as backend, if you want to store terraform state on git.
 Note that the terraform scripts assume that a cloud provider project defined by `taito_resource_namespace` and `taito_resource_namespace_id` already exists and Terraform is allowed to create resources for that project.
 * IF BASIC AUTH IS REQUIRED: Set Kubernetes secret values with `kubectl`.
-The secrets are defined by `taito_secrets` in `taito-config.sh`, and they are referenced in `scripts/helm*.yaml` files.
+The secrets are defined by `taito_secrets` in `scripts/taito/project.sh`, and they are referenced in `scripts/helm*.yaml` files.

 ### Setting up CI/CD